eloraju/the-game/readme.md

 # The Game

-Full stack application for Wunderdog to use while playing THE Game
+Full stack application for Wunderdog to use while playing THE GAME

 Don't pay attention to this readme.
-It contains nothign of value.
+It contains nothing of value.

 ## Currently thinking